cruzzoe/ff3_importer/README.md

 todo

-- standardise interface
-- jenkins pipelines
 - fix cc selenium automation
+- stop using sleep and use native selenium waits
+- better error notification
+- webhooks for particular transactions/notifications based on custom transactions
-- handle canteen card
+-